plietar/malariasim-gc-writeup/GC.md

 </p>

-The `x` variable points to the new data frame at the bottom, while nothing points to the old one at the top.
+The `x` variable points to the new data frame at the bottom, while nothing points to the old one at the top (the old reference to it from `x` is dotted).
 We say the old data frame is unreachable, and is effectively garbage.
-It wastes space in the memory but could never be used again.
-Not only that, but there's a whole vector, the original `data` column, that is also (indirectly) unreachable.
+It wastes space in the memory but could never be accessed again.
+Not only that, but there's a whole vector, the original `data` column, that is also unreachable.
 On the other hand, the original index vector is still reachable, through the new data frame.

 The job of the garbage collector is to carefully figure out which chunks of memory are reachable and which one are not, and deallocate the ones which